Sreeya003/Liver_Disease_Prediction/README.md

 Employed advanced machine learning algorithms such as Logistic Regression, Random Forest, and Naive Bayes for accurate predictions.

 Orchestrated the creation of an intuitive Flask interface, enabling users to determine their liver health status confidently.
-Selected the most accurate machine learning algorithm to determine outcomes
+Selected the most accurate machine learning algorithm to determine outcomes.